 2).
 Have you always imagined your wedding a certain way?

 If you imagine a handful of daisies and an outside reception with twinkly lights, then choosing your wedding date may be easier than you think.
 Factors like these limit your options to within a few months.
 If you do have a certain color scheme or flowers in mind, season is key to picking your date.
 Bright colors – like coral, blush, or Tiffany blue fit more with a spring or summer wedding, whereas deeper, richer colors – like purples, blues, and burgundies – work well with a fall and winter setting.

 If you have a favorite flower that you want to tie in to your arrangements, talk to your florist to see when it’s in season.
 Though they’ll probably be able to get it for you no matter what season you choose to get married in, it may cost extra if they’re out-of-season.
 If you dream of sunflower centerpieces or a peony bouquet, considering choosing your wedding to fall within the season they blossom in.

 3).
 Would you be offended if some guests couldn’t make it?

 If you want to have everyone at your wedding or are planning on having a big wedding, avoid the holidays.
-Planning a wedding around Christmas, Spring Break, Fourth of July, Memorial Day, etc. means that some of your guests are already going to have plans – hotel reservations in Florida for vacation or an annual family reunion barbecue – that they can’t cancel.
-If the idea of having a smaller wedding or having some guests send their love rather than being there in person doesn’t faze you, then don’t let this restriction limit you.
+Planning a wedding date around Christmas, Spring Break, Fourth of July, Memorial Day, etc. means that some of your guests are already going to have plans that they can’t cancel.
+If the idea of having a smaller wedding doesn’t faze you, then don’t let this restriction limit you.

 4).
 Do you have specific schedules at work that would make it difficult for you to find time to finalize all the details of your wedding?